Paul Richards – BWMAT Governor

 Kelly Nash – Parent Governor

-Kelly became a governor in 2018 and Vice Chair in 2019.
+Kelly became a governor in 2018.
 As a teacher and a member of the senior leadership team at another local primary school, Kelly brings an enormous amount of relevant knowledge and understanding to the role.

 Improving children’s attainment through the promotion of high standards underpins Kelly’s work as a governor.
 She is often in school providing hands-on support and with a professional specialism in phonics and early reading, the teaching staff are quick to put her skills to good use!